Facing Federal Charges in Oklahoma City? Here's Why You NEED a Federal Criminal Defense Lawyer.

 By working with an experienced federal criminal attorney, you will have a layer of protection between you and all the parties involved in federal prosecution.
 Your federal criminal defense attorney can help you in developing a plan to not only fight your case, but remain out of custody during your federal case.

-What Happens First in Federal Criminal Court after Indictment?
+What Happens First in Federal Criminal Court After Indictment?

 One of the most identifiable differences between state criminal court and federal criminal court is the pace of the case.
-In federal criminal prosecution, the case will move from Indictment to trial or resolution in a very short period of time.
+In a federal criminal prosecution, the case will move from Indictment to trial or resolution in a very short period of time.
 The first step after being charged in federal court is the Federal Detention Hearing.
 Whether you are in custody or not, the U.S. Probation Department will conduct an assessment on whether or not the federal criminal defendant is a flight risk and/or a threat to the community.

 Further, the federal magistrate judge conducting the Detention Hearing will consider whether there is property or a signature bond for the defendant’s release, while the case is pending.
 An experienced federal criminal defense attorney can meet with the U.S. Probation Officer and provide information that will impact the evaluation of your status as a flight risk and/or danger to the community.
 Additionally, when your criminal defense attorney prepares an impactful Motion for Pretrial Release and presents arguments to the Court, your chances for pretrial release are increased.